freewine/AmazonConnectCallRecording/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+## Import Amazon Connect contact flow
+The sample Amazon Connect contact flows are included in the `SampleFlows` folder in this project.
+You can import it to Amazon Connect for testing.

 ## Use the SAM CLI to build and test locally

 Build your application with the `sam build` command.